ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 </amp-embedly-key>
 ```

-Setting a key through the `amp-embedly-key` component is optional.
-If you are a paid user, this removes Embedly's branding from the cards.
+If you are a paid user, setting the `amp-embedly-key` tag removes Embedly's branding from the cards.

 Within your AMP page, you can include one or multiple `amp-embedly-card` components: